accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1/rgaa/glossaire/controle-de-la-consultation-d-un-media-temporel.md

 ---
-title: Control of consultation (of a temporal media)
+title: Control of consultation (of a time-based media)
 ---

-Possibility for the user to control the consultation of a temporal media by the keyboard and any pointing device, at least.
+Possibility for the user to control the consultation of a time-based media by the keyboard and any pointing device, at least.
 The following points must be observed:

 - List of mandatory consultation control features:
   - The multimedia object must always have the following functionalities, at a minimum: play, pause or stop;